Answering Your Vehicle Battery Questions

 Do You Drive A Hybrid?

-Our hybrid services come with the same 3-year/36,000 mile warranty as our other services.
-If you compare that to your dealer service warranty you’ll understand why we are the smart choice for hybrid drivers.
+Our hybrid services come with the same 3-year/36,000 mile warranty, as well as all of our other vehicle services.
+If you compare that to your dealership service warranty you’ll understand why we are the smart choice for hybrid drivers.

 Let’s get back to our original question: ‘When should I replace my battery?’
-Since there are so many variables involved, just give us a call.
+Since there are so many variables involved, just give your nearest Chapel Hill Tire location a call.
+Our experts will provide insight and guidance into the cadence of your car battery replacement!
 We look forward to serving your battery needs.